lzuba/mlaps/README.md

 ### Production

 For Production i recommend something like Puppet to manage the reverse proxy and MySQL db.
-#### Also you NEED TO build your own mlaps image, since the secrets still need to be added. (see secrets-dev.ini and secrets-dev.json and remove '-dev' from their names)
+Also you NEED TO build your own mlaps image
 When launching into production, ensure a valid role_id and secret_id pair is present in the database, as without it the application can not working properly.

 HOW TO INSERT NEW IDS PAIR